 If you’re starting to learn about roofs – either with a view to replacing or repairing your own home’s or just to know a little bit more about how the construction process works, then you’re in the right place.

 Before you can start thinking about tiling or waterproofing a finished roof, you’ve got to get there in the first place.
 And you’ll normally start with roof framing.
 In this article, we’re going to look at the roof framing cost per square foot framing, as well as drilling down on how much it really costs to frame a roof, and what can affect this cost.

 Roof framing is building the first frame construction that the rest of your roof sits on.
-This is often a similar shape, and unless you’re having a flat roof installed, you’ll need a frame before you can move on to the next stage of building your roof.
+The frames usually make out the shape of your roof, and unless you’re having a flat roof installed, you’ll need a frame before you can move onto the next building stage.

-While the actual main roof might follow a similar pattern, lots of flourishes in the form of trusses and dormers are becoming increasingly popular to add a bit of flair and personality to your roof finish.
+This basic set of shapes is usually enough to accommodate design flourishes in the form of trusses and dormers are becoming increasingly popular to add a bit of flair and personality to your roof finish.

 Not all of these need to be constructed on-site by a carpenter.
-You can order trusses to be built in a factory and delivered on site.
+You can order trusses built in a factory and delivered to your build site.
 They may need additional help to install once on-site.

 Some of these roof types will require experienced carpentry and roofing work.
 However, a couple of the design types, specifically shed and common gable are slightly easier to install and could even be carried out on a DIY basis.